This smoked pork picnic roast is incredible. Learn how to smoke a perfect picnic using your own rub to take it to the next level.

-When your pork reaches the proper internal temperature, remove it from the smoker, wrap it tightly in a fluffy towel, then slide the fluffy towel into a foil cooler bag, and then put the cooler bag into your hard-sided cooler.
+When your smoked pork roast reaches the proper internal temperature, remove it from the smoker, wrap it tightly in a fluffy towel, then slide the fluffy towel into a foil cooler bag, and then put the cooler bag into your hard-sided cooler.
 Leave the pork in the cooler until it’s been resting for at least 1 hour, or you’re ready to slice and serve.

 WHY DOES MY MEAT NEED TO REST?

 During the cooking process, the muscle tissues tighten, squeezing out a lot of the juice (water) that is present in the meat.
 By allowing your meat to rest, you are allowing it to suck up some of the juices that have flowed out of the meat.
 Resting leads more juicy, tender final product.